-- Water Revenue Bonds Assignment of the gross revenues to be derived from the operation of the District's Water System. - Regional Wastewater Revenue Bonds Assignment of the gross revenues to be derived from the operation of the District's Regional Wastewater System and payments made to the District from the Cities of Plano, Mesquite, McKinney, Forney, Allen, Frisco, Princeton, Prosper, Rockwall, Seagoville and Heath. - Rockwall Contract Revenue Bonds Assignment of the gross revenues to be derived from the operation of the District's sewage disposal system serving the City of Rockwall. - Mustang Creek Interceptor Revenue Bonds Payments to be made to the District by the City of Forney. - Rockwall/Heath Water Storage Facilities Revenue Bonds Payments to be made to the District by the Cities of Rockwall and Heath. - Terrell Water Transmission Facilities Contract Revenue Bonds Payments to be made to the District by the City of Terrell. - Stewart Creek Contract Revenue Bonds Assignment of the gross revenues to be derived from the operation of the Stewart Creek Wastewater System and payments made to the District by the City of Frisco. - Sabine Creek Wastewater System Revenue Bonds Assignment of the gross revenues to be derived from the operation of the Sabine Creek Wastewater System and payments made to the District by the Cities of Fate and Royse City. - Muddy Creek Wastewater System Revenue Bonds Assignment of the gross revenues to be derived from the operation of the Muddy Creek Wastewater System and payments made to the District by the Cities of Murphy and Wylie. - Muddy Creek Interceptor System Revenue Bonds Assignment of the gross revenues to be derived from the operation of the Muddy Creek Interceptor System and payments made to the District by the Cities of ANNUAL REPORT 2023
+- Water Revenue Bonds Assignment of the gross revenues to be derived from the operation of the District's Water System. - Regional Wastewater Revenue Bonds Assignment of the gross revenues to be derived from the operation of the District's Regional Wastewater System and payments made to the District from the Cities of Plano, Mesquite, McKinney, Forney, Allen, Frisco, Princeton, Prosper, Rockwall, Seagoville and Heath. - Rockwall Contract Revenue Bonds Assignment of the gross revenues to be derived from the operation of the District's sewage disposal system serving the City of Rockwall. - Mustang Creek Interceptor Revenue Bonds Payments to be made to the District by the City of Forney. - Rockwall/Heath Water Storage Facilities Revenue Bonds Payments to be made to the District by the Cities of Rockwall and Heath. - Terrell Water Transmission Facilities Contract Revenue Bonds Payments to be made to the District by the City of Terrell. - Stewart Creek Contract Revenue Bonds Assignment of the gross revenues to be derived from the operation of the Stewart Creek Wastewater System and payments made to the District by the City of Frisco. - Sabine Creek Wastewater System Revenue Bonds Assignment of the gross revenues to be derived from the operation of the Sabine Creek Wastewater System and payments made to the District by the Cities of Fate and Royse City. - Muddy Creek Wastewater System Revenue Bonds Assignment of the gross revenues to be derived from the operation of the Muddy Creek Wastewater System and payments made to the District by the Cities of Murphy and Wylie. - Buffalo Creek Interceptor System Revenue Bonds Assignment of the gross revenues to be derived from the operation of the Buffalo Creek Interceptor System and payments made to the District by the Cities of Forney, Heath, and Rockwall.

-- Murphy and Wylie. - Buffalo Creek Interceptor System Revenue Bonds Assignment of the gross revenues to be derived from the operation of the Buffalo Creek Interceptor System and payments made to the District by the Cities of Forney, Heath and Rockwall. - Rockwall Water Pumping Facilities Bonds Payments to be made to the District by the City of Rockwall. - Panther Creek Wastewater System Bonds Assignment of the gross revenues to be derived from the operation of the Panther Creek Wastewater System and payments made to the District by the City of Frisco. - Lower East Fork Interceptor System Bonds Assignment of the gross revenues to be derived from the operation of the District's Lower East Fork Interceptor System and payments made to the District by the Cities of Mesquite and Seagoville. - Parker Creek Parallel Wastewater Interceptor Bonds Assignment of the gross revenues to be derived from the operation of the Parker Creek Interceptor System and payments made to the District by the City of Fate. - Solid Waste System Revenue Bonds Assignment of the gross revenues to be derived from the operation of the District's Solid Waste System. - Interceptor System Revenue Bonds Assignment of the gross revenues to be derived from the operation of the District's Upper East Fork Interceptor System.
+- Rockwall Water Pumping Facilities Bonds Payments to be made to the District by the City of Rockwall. - Panther Creek Wastewater System Bonds Assignment of the gross revenues to be derived from the operation of the Panther Creek Wastewater System and payments made to the District by the City of Frisco. - Lower East Fork Interceptor System Bonds Assignment of the gross revenues to be derived from the operation of the District's Lower East Fork Interceptor System and payments made to the District by the Cities of Mesquite and Seagoville. - Parker Creek Parallel Wastewater Interceptor Bonds Assignment of the gross revenues to be derived from the operation of the Parker Creek Interceptor System and payments made to the District by the City of Fate. - Solid Waste System Revenue Bonds Assignment of the gross revenues to be derived from the operation of the District's Solid Waste System. - Interceptor System Revenue Bonds Assignment of the gross revenues to be derived from the operation of the District's Upper East Fork Interceptor System.